 The Diamondback series of riflescopes is another that offers budget riflescopes.
 Similar to the Crossfire, the scopes in this series come in a variety of magnifications.
 The one I picked for review is the 4-12x40mm model.

 For what I paid for this Diamondback model, I was delighted to have fully multi-coated optics.
-The fully multi-coated optics, which are a rarity in this price point, deliver a crisp and clear image quality, which I would expect from a high-end model.
+The fully multi-coated optics, which are a rarity at this price point, deliver a crisp and clear image quality, which I would expect from a high-end model.

 One of the most important things I look for in a scope designed for long-range shooting like this Diamondback is parallax adjustment.
 So I was thrilled with the parallax adjustment on this scope.
 The adjustable 40mm objective lens is used to adjust parallax.